danfossi/enumpc/README.md

 # enumpc
-Enumerate local machine using powershell 1.0
+Enumerate local machine using PowerShell

 ## Prerequisites
 - You must have PowerShell installed